 German Armistice Delegation News: Fact, Speculation, and Misinformation

-During the first week of November 1918 there was growing optimism in Britain that a resounding Allied victory, an armistice with Germany and the end of the war were close at hand.
-Two separate press announcements about a German armistice delegation, published at the end of that week, boosted such hopes.
+During the first week of November 1918 there was growing optimism in Britain that a resounding Allied victory, an armistice with Germany and the end of the war were all close at hand.
+Two separate announcements about a German armistice delegation, at the end of that week, boosted such hopes.

 Commenting on the development, many British, French, and American newspapers speculated persuasively that the German Government had probably already received the Allies’ armistice terms.
-And that, faced with imminent military collapse in the West, Bolshevik-inspired mutiny in the navy, political upheaval and widespread social disorder at home, had instructed the delegates to accept all the armistice terms and end the war as quickly as possible when they arrived.
+And that, faced with imminent military collapse in the West, Bolshevik-inspired mutiny in the navy, and political upheaval and social disorder at home, had instructed the delegates to accept all the armistice terms and end the war as quickly as possible when they arrived.

 The Reuters False Armistice Bulletin: Its Release, Spread, and Retraction